 4. Sweet and Smoky Meats

-You must’ve heard of Minnesota as the ‘Bread and Butter State,’ but did you know it displays a mouth-watering array of delicious meats?
-Whether you’re looking for smoky, spicy, pr salty meats, you can find them in their meat markets.
+You may have heard of Minnesota as the ‘Bread and Butter State.’
+But did you know it also offers a mouth-watering selection of delicious meats?
+And whether you desire smoky, spicy, or salty meats, there’s a Minnesota meat market to fit the bill.

 5. Locally-Made Chocolates